node-red/cookbook.nodered.org/http/handle-query-parameters.md

 ### Discussion

-The `req.query` property is an object of key/value pairs for each query parameter.
+The `msg.req.query` property is an object of key/value pairs for each query parameter.

 In the above example, a request to `/hello-query?name=Nick&colour=blue` results in the property
 containing: